 Corrective Surgery: Dogs with Brachycephalic Airway Syndrome

-This article discusses surgical techniques and corrective procedures that address brachycephalic airway syndrome.
-If performed early, surgery can prevent development of secondary changes associated with this condition.
+If performed early, surgery and corrective procedures can prevent development of secondary changes associated with brachycephalic airway syndrome.

 Brachycephalic airway syndrome (BAS) refers to a group of primary and secondary abnormalities (Table 1) that result in upper airway obstruction.
 Primary abnormalities cause an increase in negative pressure within the upper airways that can eventually lead to secondary abnormalities.